-The results of the hyperparameter optimization using an L1 loss function are shown in Figure \ref{BU_lattice_hyperparams}.
-The chosen hyperparamters are as follows: model architecture is $\{100, 100\}$, the learning rate is $4.642*10^{-3}$, the dropout rate is $0.25$, the LDS kernel size is $11$, and $\sigma_{LDS}$ is $11.171$.
-These hyperparameters are used for both final models trained with L1 loss and quantile loss.
+The results of the hyperparameter optimization using the L1 loss function are shown in Figure \ref{BU_lattice_hyperparams}.
+The chosen hyperparamters are as follows: the model architecture is $(100, 100)$, the learning rate is $4.642 \cdot 10^{-3}$, the dropout rate is $0.25$, the LDS kernel size is $11$, and $\sigma_{LDS}$ is $11.171$.
+These hyperparameters are used for both final models trained with the L1 loss and quantile loss.

-The results for the stress functions are described in Table \ref{gongoa-stress-errors-table}.
-Graphically, we present a parity plot of the stress function in Figure \ref{BU_stress_parity_plot}.
-We emphasize that Figure \ref{BU_stress_parity_plot}'s model is trained using quantile loss and the point estimates presented are from $q_{\alpha=0.5}$.
+The results for the stress functions are described in Table \ref{gongoa-stress-errors-table} and a parity plot is shown in Figure \ref{BU_stress_parity_plot}.
+We emphasize that Figure \ref{BU_stress_parity_plot}'s model is trained using the quantile loss and the point estimates presented are from $q_{\alpha=0.5}$.

-Using the theory described in Section \ref{approach_and_methods}, we calculate $a(t)$ curves for each impact.
+Using the approach described in Section \ref{approach_and_methods}, we calculate $a(t)$ curves for each impact.
 We present the results for peak accelerations in Table \ref{gongoa-peakG-errors-table}.
 We also examine each impact's $a(t)$ curve using the ensemble quantile model independently and averaged across impacts to calculate errors.
-We find $R^2 = 0.972$, quantile loss to be 320.7, ACD 68\% and 95\% PI to be 0.222 and 0.048, respectively.
+We find $R^2 = 0.972$, quantile loss to be 320.7, ACD 68\% and 95\% CI to be 0.222 and 0.048, respectively.

-Finally, Gongoa et al. examines five lattice families that are not included in any training to estimate true validation error.
+Finally, Gongoa et al. examine five lattice families that are not included in any training to estimate true validation error.
 They report RMSPE to be $18\%$.
 Using our methodology, we find the RMSPE to be $17.7\%$.